-The iconic northern California city has plenty of outdoor destinations to hit up, but it's also got some amazing museums to call its own.
-And since the weather can be pretty unreliable, it's a good move to have a Plan B. Whether you get a rainy afternoon and want to take in some culture, or you're looking for a host of artsy Instagrams to bank (no judgment, whatever gets you to a museum), here are the seven best museums to visit in San Francisco.
+The iconic northern California city of San Francisco has plenty of outdoor destinations to hit up, but it's also home to some amazing museums that are highly worthy of your attention.
+Whether you want to take in some culture during a rainy afternoon or you simply want to elevate your Instagram feed (no judgment, whatever gets you to a museum), here are the nine best museums to visit in San Francisco.

 50 Hagiwara Tea Garden Drive, San Francisco